Comes from a place of safety and security that only a home can bring

 - Ensure that adequate funds are available to permit the organization to carry out its mission.
 This includes development of an Advancement plan.

-- Serve as a back-up QMLO, maintaining all annual training and HFHI certification.
+- Serve as a back-up QMLO, maintaining all annual training and HFHI certifications.

 - Serve as liaison between HFHI, HFH TX and local board and staff.